-1. Failure to receive appropriate permission from parent/guardian or teacher;

-- 2. Failure to complete appropriate coursework; - 3.
+- 1. Failure to receive appropriate permission from parent/guardian or teacher; - 2.
+Failure to complete appropriate coursework; - 3.
 Behavioral or safety concerns; - 4.
-Denial of permission from administration; - 5.
+No unexcused absences - 5.
+Denial of permission from administration; - 6.
 Other reasons as determined by the school.